MEET JOSH

 Public Safety

-I am committed to continued law enforcement reform, and strive to ensure that the two consent decrees remain central to policing in Minneapolis.
-This includes maintaining a fully staffed police department, expanding mental health support, and developing domestic violence prevention initiatives.
-Public safety is essential for our community's well-being, requiring a comprehensive and inclusive strategy.
-By enhancing community engagement and collaborating with local precinct leaders, we can develop strategies that truly meet our community's needs.
-I am dedicated to rebuilding trust through reform and supporting alternative safety measures.
-I will also advocate for rehabilitation, mental health services, and career development opportunities to foster a safe environment where every community member can thrive.
+Public safety is a cornerstone of my campaign, and I am honored to be endorsed by our courageous Minneapolis Firefighters.
+My commitment includes maintaining a fully staffed police department, expanding mental health support, and developing domestic violence prevention initiatives.
+Our Community-First Public Safety Plan emphasizes crime reduction strategies rooted in public engagement and research.
+By enhancing community involvement and collaborating with local precinct leaders, we aim to develop strategies that address our community's needs.
+I am dedicated to rebuilding trust through reform and supporting alternative safety measures, including rehabilitation and career development, to create a safe environment for all.

 Equitable Housing